weixu07/CS7641_ML/CS7641_proj1/README.txt

 ..\Case I\data\loan_data.CSV
 ..\Case II\data\winequality-white.CSV

 2. The programming is used by Python.
-Each algorithm as Decison Trees, Neural Networks, Boosting, Support Vector Machines, and k-Nearest Neighbors is implemented in an indepdent .py file
+Each algorithm as Decision Trees, Neural Networks, Boosting, Support Vector Machines, and k-Nearest Neighbors is implemented in an indepdent .py file

 3. The python files and datasets can be downloaded using the following git command: git clone https://github.com/weixu07/CS7641_ML.git